scala/scala3/docs/docs/reference/contextual-implicit/motivation.md

  3. [Import Implicit](./import-implied.html) is new form of import that specifically imports implicit definitions and nothing else.
 New-style implicit instances _must be_ imported with  `import implicit`, a plain import will no longer bring them into scope.
 Old-style implicit definitions can be imported with either form.

- 4. [Implicit Conversions](./conversions.html) are now expressed as implicit values of a standard `Conversion` class.
+ 4. [Implicit Conversions](./conversions.html) are now expressed as implicit instances of a standard `Conversion` class.
 All other forms of implicit conversions will be phased out.

 This section also contains pages describing other language features that are related to context abstraction.
 These are:

  - [Context Bounds](./context-bounds.html), which carry over unchanged.
  - [Extension Methods](./extension-methods.html) replace implicit classes in a way that integrates better with typeclasses.
  - [Implementing Typeclasses](./typeclasses.html) demonstrates how some common typeclasses can be implemented using the new constructs.
- - [Typeclass Derivation](./derivation.html) introduces constructs to automatically derive typeclasses for ADTs.
+ - [Typeclass Derivation](./derivation.html) introduces constructs to automatically derive implicit typeclass instances for ADTs.
  - [Multiversal Equality](./multiversal-equality.html) introduces a special typeclass to support type safe equality.
  - [Implicit Function Types](./query-types.html) introduce a way to abstract over implicit parameterization.